 While the coronavirus pandemic has been a painful reality for retail services as a whole, Costco has had an incredibly strong performance.
 As an essential business, the company was able to keep its stores open through the pandemic.
 So, same store sales continued to grow as if nothing ever happened.

 All in all, when you buy Costco stock, you’re buying shares in a company that has become a staple in United States retail services.
-The company has a massive audience of paying members and continues to see growth in not only memberships but also revenue and earnings, even in the midst of a pandemic.
+The company has a massive audience of paying members and continues to see growth in not only memberships but also revenue and earnings, which remained true even in the midst of a pandemic.
 That type of strength makes Costco a stock that should not be ignored.

 4. Walmart (NYSE: WMT)